-DeMain opened Seattle Opera's 2011-2012 season with performances of Porgy & Bess, and returned to Lyric Opera of Chicago for a highly acclaimed production of Show Boat.
-In 2009-2010 he led the Canadian premiere of John Adams’ Nixon in China with Vancouver Opera as part of the Cultural Olympiad that accompanied the 2010 Winter Olympic Games.
-In 2008-2009 he made his debut with Lyric Opera of Chicago and returned to San Francisco Opera to conduct Porgy and Bess.
+He opened Seattle Opera's 2012-2013 season with performances of Porgy & Bess, and returned to Lyric Opera of Chicago for a highly acclaimed production of Show Boat.
+In 2011-2012, he returned to Washington National Opera, and in 2009-2010 he led the Canadian premiere of John Adams’ Nixon in China with Vancouver Opera as part of the Cultural Olympiad that accompanied the 2010 Winter Olympic Games.
+In 2008-2009 he made his debut at Lyric Opera of Chicago and returned to San Francisco Opera to conduct Porgy and Bess.
 In 2007-2008 he conducted William Bolcom’s A View from the Bridge with Washington National Opera at the Kennedy Center.

 During his distinguished 17-year tenure with Houston Grand Opera, in addition to conducting a wide spectrum of the standard operatic repertoire, DeMain led a history-making production of Porgy and Bess, winning a Grammy Award, Tony Award and France’s Grand Prix du Disque for the RCA recording.
-In all, he has conducted more than 350 performances of Porgy and Bess throughout the world, including performances at La Scala di Milano, Paris Opera (Bastille) and for Japan Arts in Tokyo.
+In all, he has conducted more than 350 performances of Porgy and Bess throughout the world.
 His critically acclaimed New York City Opera production of the opera was televised on National Public Television’s acclaimed Live from Lincoln Center series and garnered an Emmy nomination for “Outstanding Classical Music & Dance Program.”

 DeMain began his career as a pianist and conductor in his native Youngstown, Ohio.
-After winning the Youngstown Symphony’s piano competition at age 18, he went on to earn his Bachelor’s and Master’s degrees at the Juilliard School in New York City.
-He made a highly acclaimed debut with the Pittsburgh Symphony Orchestra and was the second recipient of the Julius Rudel Award at New York City Opera.
-He was also one of the first six conductors to receive the Exxon/National Endowment for the Arts Conductor Fellowship—for his work with the St. Paul Chamber Orchestra.
+He earned his bachelor’s and master’s degrees at The Juilliard School in New York City and went on to make a highly acclaimed debut with the Pittsburgh Symphony Orchestra.
+DeMain was the second recipient of the Julius Rudel Award at New York City Opera and one of the first six conductors to receive the Exxon/National Endowment for the Arts Conductor Fellowship—for his work with the St. Paul Chamber Orchestra.

-DeMain holds honorary degrees from the University of Nebraska and Edgewood College.
-He was recently named a Fellow by the Wisconsin Academy of Sciences, Arts and Letters.
-He resides in Madison with his wife Barbara; their daughter Jennifer is currently a student at the UW-Madison.
+DeMain holds honorary degrees from the University of Nebraska and Edgewood College and he is a Fellow of the Wisconsin Academy of Sciences, Arts and Letters.
+He resides in Madison with his wife Barbara; their daughter Jennifer is currently a student at the University of Wisconsin-Madison.